 Driving with dyspraxia makes me an anxious planner.
 If I’m going somewhere new, I study Google Maps obsessively, considering the factors I do or don’t like in each route.
 Is there a highway involved?
 Can I take a route with fewer lanes?
 If I miss a turn, how easy would it be to fix?
 How early should I leave to account for any mistakes?
 As I’ve become more comfortable with the other aspects of driving- the sensitivity of the pedals and the steering wheel, the dimensions of the car, predicting what other drivers are going to do- I can dedicate more mental energy to handling praxis.
 I still plan my routes in new places, but I’m more confident in my ability to get back on track if I get lost.

 Sensory Processing Disorder and Driving Takes Practice, Practice, Practice

-If you’re struggling with Sensory Processing Disorder and driving, an occupational therapist can help you identify your particular difficulties and come up with ways to make them easier.
+If you’re struggling with Sensory Processing Disorder symptoms and driving, an occupational therapist can help you identify your particular difficulties and come up with ways to make them easier.
 Whether you work with an occupational therapist or not, the best way to get comfortable with driving is to practice.
-When you’re overstimulated in the car, the last thing you feel like doing is getting back in the driver’s seat, I know.
+When you have sensory overstimulation in the car, the last thing you feel like doing is getting back in the driver’s seat, I know.
 Trust me, I rolled my eyes so hard at everyone who told me that practicing would make it feel more natural; I felt like I just wasn’t made for driving and no amount of practice would change that.
 I admit- I was wrong.
 Practice does help, and I find that now that I’m adept at each aspect of driving and can better regulate my nervous system, my sensitivities probably make me a more mindful, safer driver than I would be otherwise.